The zine, entitled After the Trial, helps prisoners and their loved ones navigate post-conviction litigation in Illinois courts

 The illustrations in After the Trial are by Jamie Hibdon of the Illustrated Press.
 The layout is by Bea Malsky.
 The Invisible Institute provided legal review.

-Ellen Mayer, Former City Bureau Fellow & Zine Author
+Ellen Mayer, Former City Bureau Fellow and Zine Author